Skip to main content

 What Is the AACSB?

-AACSB’s mission involves improving the quality and impact of business schools worldwide; improving society as a whole through business schools; and promoting inclusivity, global unity and excellence.
-To date, more than 1,000 schools across 100 countries have achieved AACSB accreditation, and more than 5 million students have enrolled in AACSB-accredited programs.
+AACSB’s mission involves improving the quality and impact of business schools worldwide, improving society as a whole through business schools and promoting global unity and excellence.
+To date, more than 2,000 schools across more than 100 countries have achieved AACSB accreditation, and more than 5 million students have enrolled in AACSB-accredited programs.

 AACSB Business Accreditation Standards

-AACSB’s 2020 Guiding Principles and Standards for Business Accreditation outlines accreditation eligibility and offers transparency into the type of quality and excellence that AACSB accreditation requires.
-The guidelines introduced nine standards, which are still in effect today.
+The AACSB’s Global Standards for Business Accreditation, effective July 2026, outline accreditation eligibility and offer transparency into the type of quality and excellence that AACSB accreditation requires.
+The guidelines establish nine standards.

 1. Strategic Planning